Software-Hardware-Integration-Lab/Documentation/docs/SHIELD/Troubleshooting/Uninstall.md

 # Uninstall Procedure

-Removing SOP from an Azure tenant is a two step process:
+Removing SHIELD from an Azure tenant is a two step process:
 Removing the hosting environment and removing the configurations put in place by the orchestration software.

 !!!
 Danger "Data Loss Warning!!!"